seifertd/AdventOfCode/2024/README.md

     even this, but the bug didn't manifest itself in the sample.
 Furthermore, I introduced a bug where I was only testing the top or bottom-most boxes (depending on direction of the move) for ability to move the group.
-Only figured out this bug existed by counting numbers of objects in the map at each iteration and breaking when the counts changed.
+Only figured out this bug existed by counting numbers of objects in the map at each iteration and breaking out of the code when the assertion that counts between iterations must be the same failed.
 * Day 16
   * Part 1 was A* all the way, took a bit to get the g_score function correct.
 But I was able to utilize my AStar module from last year.